Foiling Payment Fraud Through Managed Learning

 Banks, therefore, need far more effective tools to combat these low-tech, hard-to-spot frauds.

-Today’s rules-based anti-fraud systems cannot detect or block enterprise payment frauds because they are too rigid: customers now have so much flexibility and choice in how to transact that everyone’s payment behavior is effectively unique.
+Today’s rules-based anti-fraud systems cannot detect or block payment frauds because they are too rigid: customers now have so much flexibility and choice in how to transact that everyone’s payment behavior is effectively unique.
 No rules-based system can accommodate this much variety.